BathoBence/undercooked_frontend/README.md

 ## Backend

-<a href="https://github.com/CodecoolGlobal/el-proyecte-grande-sprint-1-java-BathoBence" target="blank"> You can find the frontend here. </a>
+<a href="https://github.com/CodecoolGlobal/el-proyecte-grande-sprint-1-java-BathoBence" target="blank"> You can find the backend here. </a>

 ## Technologies